DhairyaSurana/The_Patriot_Virus/README.md

   - The player could go back to the menu screen by pressing **`**
 * ### Score section
   - The top 3 highest score will be displayed.
 The background
-    has a big rocket circling from the mid left side to the screen
+    has a big rocket flying from the mid left side to the screen
     to the mid top side, then mid right, then repeated.
-  - The player could go back to the menu screen by pressing **`**
+  - The player can go back to the menu screen by pressing **`**
 * ### Achievements section
   - In the main game, there are 3 small challenges.
 Every time the
     player completes one of them, they will receive an achivement.
 All